xstarkit/MPI_XSTAR/README.md

 Website: http://hea-www.cfa.harvard.edu/~adanehka/mpi_xstar/

 MPI_XSTAR: A parallel execution of multiple XSTAR runs using Message Passing Interface (MPI).
-XSTAR is part ofthe HEASARC's standard HEADAS package, and is computer program used to for calculating the physical conditions and emission spectra of photoionized gases (Kallman & Bautista 2001).
+XSTAR is part of the HEASARC's standard HEADAS package, and is computer program used to for calculating the physical conditions and emission spectra of photoionized gases (Kallman & Bautista 2001).